prateek041/DevOps-90days/README.md

 # DevOps-100days

 I am following saiyam's roadmap, so it will take around 6 months, but i plan on splitting it in two sprints.
-100days + 80 days.
+90 days + 90 days.
 Topics:
 - prerequisites:
   - Linux